mattermost/mattermost/README.md

 ## Try out Mattermost

-- [Join the Mattermost Contributor's server](https://community.mattermost.com/) (latest nightly builds, unstable.
-Get into contact with us and our community here.)
+- [Join the Mattermost Contributor's server](https://community.mattermost.com/signup_user_complete/?id=f1924a8db44ff3bb41c96424cdc20676) to join community discussions about contributions, development and more
 - [Join the Mattermost Demo server](https://demo.mattermost.com/signup_email) (latest stable version.
 Use this server to generally play with Mattermost and take everything for a spin.)

 ## Deploy on Heroku